Clinical Trial Roundup: Gene-Editing Therapies for Renal Cell Carcinoma

 Allogene presented pre-clinical data for ALLO-316 in models of acute myeloid leukaemia (AML) at the American Hematology Society (ASH) in late 2020.
 Here, they reported that CD70 expression was detected on AML cell lines and primary samples from AML patients, but not in haematopoietic stem cells.
 ALLO-316 was able to kill leukaemic cells in multiple animal models, and this activity was abolished in CD70-deficient models.
 While activated T cells usually express CD70, the company reported that ALLO-316 CAR-T cells did not express CD70, likely because the CAR masks CD70 on the cell surface.
 This is important because it enhances persistence by minimising the risk of the ALLO-316 cells targeting themselves.
-You can read more about the pre-clinical data for ALLO-316 in an earlier clinical update here.
+The company also published encouraging pre-clinical data for ALLO-316 in Cancer Research in 2022.
+You can read more ALLO-316 in an earlier clinical update here.

 Allogene Therapeutics announced in March 2022 that the FDA had granted Fast Track Designation for ALLO-316, for the treatment of RCC in patients where standard therapies have failed.
 The FDA's Fast track process is designed to facilitate the development and speed up the review of certain drugs to treat serious conditions and fill unmet medical needs.

 Initial clinical data shows promise for ALLO-316 in RCC